orsonteodoro/oiledmachine-overlay/README.md

 ```

 In addition, ARCH=amd64 users without CET must build and rebuild all packages
-that use LTO with clang to prevent building/linking issues when LLVM CFI is
+that use LTO with clang or disable selectively LTO in to prevent building/linking
-being used.
+issues when LLVM CFI is being used.
+LLVM CFI requires LTO to work.

+This overlay will evaluate candidate packages individually for LLVM CFI
+compatibility.

 ### 2023 policy